petebachant/MakeWaves/README.md

 MakeWaves
 =========
+MakeWaves Copyright (c) 2013 Peter Bachant.
+See license below for details.

 MakeWaves is an app for generating regular and random waves with UNH's flap-style wavemaker.
 It's still in development!